Woodmore, Maryland: 2000 census

+Ancestry

 Like most of Prince George's County, there is a significant population of residents with ancestry in Sub-Saharan Africa.
 14.4% of the population (607) shares this ancestry with 21% of residents claiming Nigeria as their country of birth.
 16.8% of residents claim Sierra Leone as their country of birth.
 3.9% of residents claim Ghana as their country of birth.

 There is also a significant portion of residents from the West Indies.
 16.9% of residents claim Jamaica as their country of birth.
 12.7% of residents claim Guyana as their country of birth.
 5% of residents claim Trinidad and Tobago as their country of birth.

 Government

 Prince George's County Police Department District 2 Station in Brock Hall CDP, with a Bowie postal address, serves the community.

 Education

 Woodmore CDP is zoned to schools in the Prince George's County Public Schools.

 The majority Woodmore is zoned to Woodmore Elementary School.
 Most of the CDP is zoned to Ernest Everett Just Middle School and Benjamin Tasker Middle School.
 Most of the CDP is zoned to Charles Herbert Flowers High School, with portions zoned to Bowie High School.